joshbeckman/andjosh.github.io/hard-numbers.md

 title: Hard Numbers
 permalink: /hard-numbers/
 ---
-> Given an input of one-person development time, hires, and salary, it will calculate estimates of time and cost for a given project.
+Given an input of one-person development time, hires, and salary, this will calculate _estimates_ of time and cost for a given project.

 Read [about how and why I made this](/2015/06/08/Hard-Numbers-Calculator/).